hcavarsan/kftray-k8s-tf-example/README.md

 ### 3. Import kubectl port forwards configurations

-Kftray scans the services and finds the ports they need to connect.
-It then sets up the forwarding automatically.

-So, once 'terraform apply' finishes, follow these steps:
+Once 'terraform apply' finishes, follow these steps:

 1. Open Kftray and click the tray icon to open the main window.
 2. Click the menu icon in the bottom left corner.